JasperHG90/MOOCs/coursera_data_dumps/README.md

  2. [Installing MySQL & MySQL workbench](https://dev.mysql.com/downloads/mysql/)
  3. [MySQL v.
 SQLite](https://www.digitalocean.com/community/tutorials/sqlite-vs-mysql-vs-postgresql-a-comparison-of-relational-database-management-systems)

-### A note on my use of SQLite databases

-I convert all of the Coursera MySQL dumps to SQLite databases and use these interchangeably.
-SQLite databases work in a similar way to MySQL databases.
-However, they are serverless and take a hit on security (among other differences).
-As I previously mentioned, I work in a Vagrant box.
-This means that oftentimes, I need to re-populate my VM with data if something goes wrong.
-I find it's simples to copy SQLite files into the box as part of the standard VM population.

-However, I have added a quick how-to on working with R & MySQL in the "/R_and_RMySQL" folder.
-I also altered the [SQL quick access helper function](https://github.com/JasperHG90/MOOCs/blob/master/workflow/generic_helper_functions/helper_functions.R) to be able to query from both SQLite & MySQL databases.

 # Working with the MySQL coursera data dumps

 After installing MySQL on your environment, you should start by changing the password.